 Once accepted in the nursing program, students are required to complete Adult/AED, Child and Infant CPR Certification, also known as CPR for the Healthcare Professional, prior to the first day of class.
-This class must be done through the American Heart Association or the American Red Cross Professional Rescuer.
+This class must be done through the American Heart Association.
 We request AHA because many hospitals will only accept AHA.
 Failure to have current CPR certification will prevent students from attendance at clinical.
 Students are responsible for keeping CPR certification current while in the nursing program.
 Failure to maintain this requirement will result in being dismissed from clinical courses.